ryanmiville/glue/README.md

-# Glue Backfill
+# Glue

-This is a simple CLI to backfill glue jobs.
+This is a simple CLI to interact with glue jobs.

+At the time, it has one command: `glue backfill`.
 It will run a glue job for each day between a start and end date.

 ## Prerequisites